 You made your first functional solar panel system, and now you can take it outside to see what it’s generating.
 You first have to measure the voltage, and then the short-circuit amperage.
 Just make sure your ammeter bears the solar cells’ nominal power (108W at 12V means 9 amps).

 You can now power anything that runs on DC current, charge your car battery and so on.
 If you succeeded doing these 5 steps, then you can order some more solar cells until you reach the power you want for your system.
 Remember, the more power you want, the larger the inverter you’ll need to get.

-Now the hardest part, which requires increased care and seriousness in the quality of the work done, is connecting the panel to a pack of batteries and then to an inverter.
+Now the hardest part of building the solar panel system, which requires increased care and seriousness in the quality of the work done, is connecting the panel to a pack of batteries and then to an inverter.
 You can use a computer UPS (Uninterruptible Power Source), but you’ll need more power to power your home.
 However, the batteries don’t have to be new, and they can be the lead-acid type, but it’s advisable that you should buy specially crafted ones for power storage and deep cycle use, since car batteries can only cope with high loads for a short time, and if they’re accidentally discharged below a certain threshold, you lose them for good.